Datona-Labs/datona/README.md

 The datona-lib library must be told how to access the blockchain network.
 At this time the kovan testnet is supported.
 To access the network you will either need to be running your own kovan node or use a third party account service like [Infura](https://infura.io).

+*When creating an account in Infura, it will ask you to create a new project.
+You will need to copy the 16-byte (32 hex character) Project ID into the datona-cli configuration file below.*

 To configure, edit /usr/local/lib/node_modules/datona-cli/config.json

 E.g.